Is it Illegal to Eat while Driving in California?

 California Distracted Driving Citations

-If you break California’s cell phone law by operating a phone or other handheld wireless communication device while driving, you could receive a $20 fine for the first offense and each subsequent offense will cost you $50.
+If you break California’s cell phone law by operating a phone or other handheld wireless communication device while driving, you may receive a small fine for the first offense.
+However, each subsequent offense will incur a $50 penalty.

 If you remain alert and in charge of your vehicle, you are unlikely to receive a citation.
-A distracted driving citation can be issued if your hands or attention is focused on something else besides driving.
-The officer must pull you over for another reason, such as speeding or failing to stop at a stop sign, and then they can cite you for distracted driving if you are eating while driving.
+A distracted driving citation can be issued if your hands or attention are diverted from driving to something else.
+In many cases, an officer must first stop you for another violation, such as speeding or failing to stop at a stop sign, and may then issue an additional citation for distracted driving if you were eating while driving.

 What Makes Eating While Driving Dangerous?

 Eating while driving may seem like a benign activity that has no impact on your attention or driving abilities.
-This could be true in under some circumstances but eating while driving can quickly become an unexpected problem.
-You may encounter some severe conditions created by eating and driving, such as:
+This may be true in some circumstances, but eating while driving can quickly become an unexpected problem.
+You may encounter severe conditions created by eating and driving, such as:

 • Spilling hot liquid on yourself and sustaining a burn